KIT-CMS/CROWN/docs/sphinx_source/visualization.rst

 Use with KingMaker is supported with no additional changes necessary.

 Node Legend
 -----------

 The visualization is intended to provide a complete overview of the configuration and the dependencies between the different producers and quantities.
 Each node in the DAG represents a producer, with the labeled edges representing the quantity requirements between them.
 The width of the edges represents for how many producers a quantity is required.

 Bounding boxes represent the groupings of the configuration.

    * **Scopes:** Indicated by grey outlines.
    * **Producer Groups:** Indicated by blue dashed boxes.
    * **Vector Groups:** Indicated by purple dashed boxes.

 Nodes utilize specific shapes and colors to denote their function and data sources:

    * **Producers (Rectangles):** Core C++ function calls.
 Colored sides indicate file I/O (reads/writes).
 Yellow left edges represent the need for NanoAOD inputs, while blue left edges represent the need for Ntuples inputs derived from other CROWN configurations.
 Similarly, right blue edges illustrate that the producer contributes a quantity to the output file.

    * **Filters (Orange Octagons):** Nodes that remove events based on input quantities.
 Therefore, they do not have output quantities and only have incoming edges.
+By default, all producers that contain :code:`filter::` in their call are designated as filters.
+Alternatively, the producer flag :code:`is_filter` can be used to designate a producer as a filter.

    * **Unused Producers (Pink Nodes):** Producers with no clear purpose, as they do not provide an output quantity or the produced quantity is unused.
-As vector producers cannot be clearly identified as producers or filters by object type alone, they have to be designated as filters during the producer definition with the ``is_filter`` parameter or will otherwise be marked as pink nodes.
+Producers already designated as Filters are excempt from this type.

    * **Quantities (Yellow Labels and Edges):** Physics quantities produced by one producer and utilized by one or more subsequent producers.

 Object Inspection
 -----------------